CarolinaCobo/hacker-news-challenge/README.md

 - App - as the application is a single page App component contains:

   - Return statement with the information displayed in the app.
-  - Fetch data from the API.
+  - Fetch  from the API.
   - Buttons for Top, New and Best stories.
   - Cards with the different stories.
   - Number of current and total pages.